simon1938/Hi-tech/README.md

-# WE4B Project - Hi-tech Site - Installation Guide
+# Project - Hi-tech Site - Installation Guide

-This guide will explain how to install and run our WE4B project, a marketplace website for tech products.
+This guide will explain how to install and run this project, a marketplace website for tech products.

 ## Installation Steps